-It’s the emergency situation no one wants to think about: An extended power outage lasting two or more weeks.
+It’s the emergency situation no one wants to think about: A long-term power outage lasting two or more weeks.

 The thought of losing lights, refrigeration, heat, washing machines, and hot water understandably leaves some people paralyzed with fear.
 If you’ve never lived without these resources, then their long-term absence is not just inconvenient, it’s potentially dangerous.
 Modern conveniences are wonderful; but when they fail, it’s worse than never having them in the first place.

 Long-Term Power Outage: Be Prepared for the Worst

 But living without modern amenities – and living comfortably – is more easily achieved than you might think.
 To find out how to handle a long-term power outage, it’s best to turn to those who spend their lives without electricity, including the Amish and those living off-grid.

 The secret is to realize what you would suffer most going without – such as heat, lights, bathing, washing clothes, refrigeration, cooking, etc. – and figure out what’s needed to provide those things without electricity.
 Fortunately, there are modern, efficient options available to supply these needs.